yeti-platform/yeti-docker/dev/README.md

 ### Settings

-You can bring some tweaks to `yeti.conf` to make development a bit easier:
+If you want to make some tweaks to `yeti.conf` to make development a bit easier, copy the example file (`cp yeti.conf.sample yeti.conf`) and make changes such as:

 The `[auth]` section should look like this: